francheska-guzman/python-app/readme.md

 A widely used high-level interpreted programming language for general-purpose programming, created by Guido van Rossum  and first released in 1991.

 ![Rossum](./images/Rossum.jpg)

+Python's name is derived from the television series Monty Python's Flying Circus, and it is common to use Monty Python references in example code.

 ![Python](./images/circus.jpg)

+Python is a multi-paradigm programming language: object-oriented programming and structured programming are fully supported.

+Python uses dynamic typing and a mix of reference counting and a cycle-detecting garbage collector for memory management.
+An important feature of Python is dynamic name resolution (late binding), which binds method and variable names during program execution.

+The design of Python offers some support for functional programming in the Lisp tradition.
+The language has map(), reduce() and filter() functions; list comprehensions, dictionaries, and sets.

 ### Python has a design philosophy